JeffreyYu2018/personal-websitev4/_posts/2021-06-22-week-1-in-the-city.md

 Imagine my surprise when the gym nearest my apartment, less than a 3 minute walk, happened to have a corporate partnership with EY, and could offer me a discount!
 It was the most expensive option out of all of the three, about $50 (so nothing as ludicrous as Equinox's $300 membership), but it came with around a 20% discount, and also complimentary access to any of the gyms across the city.
 Normally I wouldn't think much of that, but since each gym offered different classes (including yoga, pilates, and dance!), and I was looking to get into those things, I couldn't pass up the opportunity.

 ![The gym just outside my house.
 Nothing spectacular, beyond the convenience.](../uploads/061821_nysc_gym.jpeg "The gym just outside my house.
 Nothing spectacular, beyond the convenience.")

+It's taken a while to adjust and coordinate with Jake (my personal trainer who's a good friend of mine) on what machines are available, what routines work best with my hectic schedule, etc. But it's deload week, which means shorter workouts and more flexibility with figuring things out.

 # genuine spontaneity